 The 2000s – North America Expansion

 The start of the new century marked the beginning of substantial growth for the company in North America.
-The company's sales and operations staff doubled in size, several new key supplier partnerships were formed, and the distribution footprint expanded beyond a regional level to a national level.
-Partnerships were formed with some of the largest chemical manufactures in the world, such as BASF, ANGUS, Chevron Phillips Chemical, and LANXESS.
+The company’s sales and operations staff doubled in size, several new key supplier partnerships were formed, and the distribution footprint expanded beyond a regional level to a national level.
+Partnerships were formed with some of the largest chemical manufacturers in the world, such as BASF, Advancion (formerly known as ANGUS Chemical Company), Chevron Phillips Chemical, and LANXESS.
 Sea-Land experienced significant growth in certain markets such as industrial lubricants, metalworking fluids, greases, and household industrial and institutional cleaners.

 The 2010s – Global Expansion and ISO Certification

-At the start of the decade, Sea-Land established two business entities and acquired a testing services company.
-In 2010 and 2011, Sea-Land Chemical Europe Ltd. and Sea-Land Chemical Canada, Ltd., respectively, were established.
+At the start of the decade, Sea-Land established Sea-Land Chemical Canada, Ltd. and acquired a testing services company.
 These entities ushered in a new era for the company by expanding its distribution reach and strengthening its global supply chain.
-In 2014, Sea-Land purchased TribSys LLC, broadening the company's service offerings by providing tribological testing services for industrial lubricant companies and serving as a facility for supplier additives testing and company training.
+In 2014, Sea-Land purchased TribSys LLC, broadening the company’s service offerings by providing tribological testing services for industrial lubricant companies and serving as a facility for supplier additives testing and company training.
 The company received ISO 9001:2015 certification status in 2015 and ended the decade as the 29th largest chemical distributor in North America, according to the Independent Commodity Intelligence Services (ICIS).